 Population declines do not necessarily indicate that staffing should decline.
-See further discussion.
+See further discussion on slides 21-28.

 For Employee Count, see Appendix D. For Population, see Appendix J. 2020 is omitted as a possible outlier as to population, but shows a further considerable population drop.
 Note that DOC and the County facilities are entirely separate entities.
 They are presented together on this slide to give a comprehensive picture.